HTselenium/TestRepo/APP_ARE_NICE.md

 # We like apps: 🤖
-# We like apps: 🤖
-# We like apps: 🤖
-# We like apps: 🤖
-# We like apps: 🤖
+# We like programming:
-# We like apps: 🤖
+# We like coding:
-# We like apps: 🤖
+# We like to torture ourselves fixing bugs: